prakashjha18/deepblue-project/person_detection_demo/README.md

 Just copy and run the code in your ide.

+The code will give output of no. of persons in every frame in `peron_log.txt` file which will be created automatically

 ### Note

 un-comment the lines for live video output--->(they are commented as `cv2.imshow()` does not run on Google Colab)